Simon Sharpe

 Research Lab

 Research in the Sharpe lab focuses on mechanisms of peptide/protein self-assembly, and the links between sequence, structure, and activity of the resulting macromolecular assemblies.
-We use a wide range of biophysical tools, which an emphasis on applying solid state and solution NMR spectroscopy to achieve a molecular-level understanding of protein structure and dynamics.
-For this purpose, the Sharpe lab has dedicated use of 500, 600 and 700 MHz NMR spectrometers fully equipped for biomolecular solution and solid state NMR experiments.
+We use a wide range of biophysical tools, which an emphasis on combining atomistic details of protein structure and dynamics from NMR spectroscopy with molecular level data obtained from X-ray scattering, fluorescence microscopy, electron microscopy, and other approaches.
+For this purpose, the Sharpe lab has dedicated use of 600 and 700 MHz NMR spectrometers equipped for biomolecular solution and solid state NMR experiments, and access to the suites of biophysical instruments available at SickKids (SBC Facility, Imaging Facility, NBIF).

 Learn more: Sharpe Lab